-- Research Approach and Methodology.
-In this section you may describe the research methodology to be used and how your approach to the proposed research is unique or innovative.
+• Research Approach, Methodology, Development and Implementation.
+In this section you may describe the research approach and the methodology to be used as well as describe the development and implementation of the risk management tool.
 You might want to include items such as the purpose of the research, pertinent background material, the statement or description of the work to be performed, technical approach, and a proposed project timetable.
-You might also want to include a table summarizing the tasks and milestones along with your responsibilities, RMA's responsibilities, and a timetable for the project. - Management Section.
+You might also want to include a table summarizing the tasks and milestones along with your responsibilities and RMA's responsibilities (see the statement of work template).

+• Management Section.
 In this section you can introduce yourself to the review panel as the project leader along with the organization you represent and the specific research program goal you are trying to accomplish through this project.
 If you have assembled a project team, you might introduce the team members and briefly describe their experience.
 You may include as an appendix, a short resume from key project personnel.
 Indicate any subcontracting arrangements, identifying the parties and the extent of their involvement.